Bedtime procrastination: Psychological influences

 Bedtime procrastinators engaged in more leisure and social activities in the three hours before bedtime.
 High and low procrastinators spend similar amounts of time watching TV and using computers.
 In the three hours before bedtime, high bedtime procrastinators spent 79.5 minutes on their phones, while low bedtime procrastinators spent 17.6 minutes on their phones.
 People who stayed up late reported more symptoms of depression and anxiety, lower sleep quality, and a higher risk of insomnia than those who went to bed earlier.

 Research from a survey of 317 participants in 2022 has shown that people's subjective perception of time is associated with bedtime procrastination.
 Sleep time perceived as the end of the day prompts people to think about the rest of their time.
 In the research, people who procrastinate before sleep often use their evening time to enjoy their favorite activities as a reward for the hard work of the day, focusing on immediate rewards and immediate benefits.
 Bedtime procrastination causes people to feel that time is passing quickly, which can lead to anxiety and stress.

 For individuals who suffer from insomnia, bedtime is an abominable time.
 Sleep can become a task and a burden that increases people's worry about getting enough sleep, leading to nervousness, and increases their psychological stress.
 This can lead to a variety of negative health outcomes, including fatigue, mood swings, and difficulty concentrating.

 Women, students, and "night owls" (later chronotypes) are most likely to experience bedtime procrastination.
+Differences in chronotypes may have served an adaptive function in ancestral groups by ensuring that some people remain alert to threats while others sleep.
+In modern environments, later chronotypes experience more bedtime procrastination because their biological clocks clash with early daily routines.
+However, other researchers argue that this mismatch increases the demand for self-regulation rather than replacing it as an explanation.
 People with high daytime stress levels are more prone to bedtime procrastination.

 Bedtime procrastination comes in many other forms as well, such as delaying going to sleep (sleep procrastination) and delaying the time trying to fall asleep (while in bed procrastination).
 One-third of Chinese students showed signs of sleep procrastination.

+Revenge bedtime procrastination

+The term revenge bedtime procrastination was coined on the Chinese social media platform Weibo in 2014 to describe delaying sleep in an attempt to exercise control over one's spare time at night, in response to a perceived lack of control over the events of the day.